SamStenner/nanoGPT/README.md

 ## acknowledgements

 All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), the best Cloud GPU provider thank you :)

+## joke

+Why did GPT go on a diet?
+Because it had too many layers!